Blog

 Build a Detailed Bullet-Point Outline (10–15 minutes)

 This is the single highest-leverage step.
-An outline transforms writing from a creative act into a mechanical one — you just fill in what you planned.
-Your outline should include: a working thesis statement, a topic sentence for each body paragraph, the key evidence or quote you’ll use in each, and a one-line note on your analysis.
-Students who outline consistently write 30–50% faster and produce higher-quality drafts.
-This mirrors guidance from the Purdue OWL writing resource, which recommends outlining as the critical bridge between research and drafting for all academic essay types.
+Your outline should include: a working thesis, a topic sentence per body paragraph, the key evidence for each, and a brief analysis note.
+Students who outline write 30–50% faster and produce higher-quality drafts.
+The Purdue OWL recommends outlining as the critical bridge between research and drafting.

 4